 Climate change has been reported to the Audit and Risk Committee (ARC) since 2020 as a principal risk through the risk management system.
-This has allowed climate change risks to be monitored and discussed regularly by both the ARC and the Board throughout 2023.
-However due to the nature of climate change the risk is also an emerging risk; the ARC therefore monitor at every meeting and any immediate emerging risks are highlighted.
+This has allowed climate change risks to be monitored and discussed regularly by both the ARC and the Board throughout 2024.

-Metrics and Targets
+Ø Metrics and Targets